Giskard-AI/giskard/python-client/docs/getting-started/scan/index.md

 wrapped_dataset = wrap_dataset(
   dataset=iris_df,
-  target="species", # Optional but a MUST if available cat_columns=["size"] # Optional but a MUST if available.
+  target="species", # Optional but a MUST if available cat_columns=["petal size"] # Optional but a MUST if available.
 Inferred automatically if not.
   # name="my_iris_dataset", # Optional
   # column_types=None # # Optional: if not provided, it is inferred automatically
   )